greenerservices/greenerservices.github.io/app/principles/actions/4b-select-suppliers-delivering-on-social-value.md

 includeInBreadcrumbs: true
 eleventyNavigation:
   key: 4b.
 Select suppliers delivering on social value
   parent:  4.
-Work with suppliers who can support on greener goals
+Work with partners who can support your greener goals
 ---
-The Social Value Model is part of UK legislation.
+The Social Value Model is enshrined in UK legislation.
 All public money spent on procurement in the UK must:

-support government priorities
+• support government priorities
-improve economic, social and environmental wellbeing
+• improve economic, social and environmental wellbeing

 Theme 3, 'Fighting Climate Change', focuses on support for the 25 Year Environment Plan.
 * * *